keboola/developers-docs/cli/structure/index.md

 Push done.
 ```

-The log will mark the configurations that were ignored (even if they are not present in the local folder structure)
+The log clearly identifies configurations that were ignored, even if they are absent in the local folder structure.

 **`kbc pull` operation**

-The `kbc pull` command will ignore the matched configurations and will not pull them from the project.
+The `kbc pull` command will exclude the matched configurations and not pull them from the project.

 <div class="clearfix"></div><div class="alert alert-warning">
     <p><strong>Warning:</strong><br>
-        If the matched configuration is already present locally, it will be deleted both from the filesystem and manifest.json.</p>
+        If the matched configuration is already present locally, it will be deleted from both the filesystem and manifest.json.</p>
 </div>

-If the configuration was already present locally, you will be presented with the following log message, marking the deletion of the matched configurations:
+If the configuration was already present locally, the log will indicate its deletion as shown below:

 ```
 ➜ kbc pull
 Plan for "pull" operation: